no-go/C64key2bluetooth/README.md

 Additionaly I add cursor left to the `<-` key and cursor up to the `up arrow` key.

-With Commodore Key pressed: Space is left-mouse-click and cursor keys are to move.
+With Commodore Key pressed: left shift is left-mouse-click and cursor keys are to move.

-Commodore+SHIFT is a right mouse click.
+Commodore+SPACE is a right mouse click.

 ### Display brightness